prototypefund/civilcasemanager/README.md

 - [x] Take validation form out of popup
 - [x] Delete queue red, and right and padding
 - [ ] Embedded positions in form
+- [ ] Use same form for imported and normal case

 # v2.0
 - Quick Compose: Titel, Timestamp